Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Distribution Matching Policy Optimization

-Recall that the order-specific probability of a sequence is computed via \cref{eq:mdm_prob}.
-To ensure that the sample distribution after importance sampling is valid and normalized, we keep track of the \textbf{log weights} $\ell(\bo|\bq;\bsigma)$, and taking softmax among those corresponding to the same prompt $\bq$ to compute the real weight $w(\bo|\bq;\bsigma)$.
-This is equivalent to estimating the unknown partition function $Z(\bq)$ using an empirical estimator of the following expectation:

-The need to estimate partition functions is common in RL algorithms for LLM, such as in GflowNet \citep{bengio2021flow,kimiteam2025kimi}.
+\end{emphbox} Recall that the order-specific probability of a sequence is computed via \cref{eq:mdm_prob}.
+To ensure that the sample distribution after importance sampling is valid and normalized, we keep track of the \textbf{log weights} $\ell(\bo|\bq;\bsigma)$, and take softmax among those corresponding to the same prompt $\bq$ to compute the real weight $w(\bo|\bq;\bsigma)$.
+This is equivalent to estimating the unknown partition function $Z(\bq)$ using an empirical estimator of the following expectation: The need to estimate partition functions is common in RL algorithms for LLM, such as in GflowNet \citep{bengio2021flow,kimiteam2025kimi}.
 In contrast to these approaches that learn such functions independently, our estimation approach is training-free and more efficient.

-\textbf{Sequence log probability $\log p_{v}(\bo|\bq)$.} Unlike the case of LLM, the exact sequence log probability is intractable due to the presence of expectation over the random order $\bsigma$.
+\paragraph{Sequence log probability $\log p_{v}(\bo|\bq)$} Unlike the case of LLM, the exact sequence log probability is intractable in dLLM due to the presence of expectation over the random order $\bsigma$.
 However, similar to the training of dLLM, we can leverage the negative ELBO \cref{eq:elbo} as a surrogate.
-Combined with the importance weight $w(\bo|\bq;\bsigma)$, we introduce the \textbf{weighted denoising cross-entropy (WDCE)} loss for dLLM policy distribution matching:
+Combined with the importance weight $w(\bo|\bq;\bsigma)$, we introduce the \textbf{weighted denoising cross-entropy (WDCE)} loss for dLLM policy distribution matching: \begin{emphbox}[colback=green!10, colframe=green!10]

-Notably, this loss highly resembles the DCE loss used in pre-training and the SFT phase of dLLM.
-One major difference is that instead of using i.i.d. samples from $p_*$, we use importance sampling to weight samples from $p_v$ and obtain a valid training objective with theoretical guarantees.
-WDCE differs significantly from other popular RL training techniques such as PPO/GRPO in two key aspects.
+\end{emphbox} Notably, this loss highly resembles the DCE loss used in pre-training and the supervised fine-tuning (SFT) phase of dLLM.
+One major difference is that instead of using i.i.d. samples from $p_*$, we use \textit{importance sampling} to weight samples from $p_v$ and obtain a valid training objective with theoretical guarantees.
+WDCE differs significantly from other popular RL training techniques, such as PPO/GRPO, in the following two key aspects: